kaiserbyte/Crouch-Jump/README.md

 # Crouch-Jump
 A customizable Spigot 1.16.5 plugin that temporarily gives players Jump Boost when they crouch.
-Works on versions from Release 1.1 to 1.19.
+Works on versions Release 1.1 and above.

 # Features
 - The time window that allows players to crouch-jump can be easily edited